Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 >
 {style="note"}

-The example above demonstrates two important techniques in coroutine usage.
+The example above demonstrates new techniques in coroutine usage.

 The first technique involves using [runBlocking] with an explicitly specified context.
 This ensures that the coroutine runs in a controlled environment, allowing you to define the execution context explicitly.

-The second technique uses the [withContext] function.
-When you call [withContext], it suspends the current coroutine and switches to a new context.
+When you call [withContext],
+it may suspend the current coroutine and switch to a new context but only if it differs from the current one.
-This transition may involve changing the dispatcher or updating other context elements.

-After switching, the block of code executes within the newly specified context.
-Once it completes, the coroutine automatically reverts to its original context, ensuring a smooth and controlled execution flow.
+In particular, if you specify a different [CoroutineDispatcher], additional dispatches are required:
+The block is scheduled on the new dispatcher, and once it is completed, execution returns to the original dispatcher.

 As a result, the output of the above code is: